 Indonesia has become part of several countries that are quite advanced in developing the concept of halal tourism.
 Indonesia is noted to have progressed in a very specific order on the GMTI (Global Muslim Travel Index) sequence chart.
 Indonesia ranked 6th in 2015, and has soared in the last four years.
 Until 2019, Indonesia held the first place with a total score of 78 (Index, 2019).
 The increasing enthusiasm of Muslim tourists for halal tourism cannot be separated from the progress of the economic welfare of the community.
 This is due to the emergence of the need for travel for the community as a secondary need or even a tertiary need.
 Currently, people carry out tourism activities after getting basic needs such as eating, shopping and housing activities that have been fulfilled (Ismanto et al., 2021).
+Economic growth, which is an increase in output per capita in the long term, can increase Muslim tourists' interest in halal tourism even though economic progress is also occurring.
+This is due to the emergence of the need for travel as a secondary or tertiary need for society (Wildan et al., 2021).
 Increasing the economic welfare of the Muslim community will provide an opportunity to increase the number of Muslim tourists in Indonesia.
 Likewise, improving the economic welfare of the Muslim community in the Middle East and Southeast Asia will also provide opportunities for tourism business actors with Islamic concepts (Fahham, 2017).